 A small number of U.S. jurisdictions suspend the driver’s license of arrestees if they used a vehicle for soliciting prostitution.
 We have identified just 25 communities known to apply this penalty to men arrested for soliciting women police decoys, but it is likely that it is more widespread.
 State laws in California and Florida specifically allow for driver’s license suspensions for prostitution “customers,” and there are at least 170 cities and counties in California and 115 in Florida that have arrested sex buyers.
-Other states, such as New Jersey, allow for license suspensions for those using motor vehicles to engage in or promote prostitution; it is unknown how often this is applied to customers, as opposed to providers or facilitators, but we know that over 35 cities and counties in the state have arrested those who purchase sex.
+Other states, such as New Jersey, allow for license suspensions for those using motor vehicles to engage in or promote prostitution; it is unknown how often this is applied to customers, as opposed to providers or facilitators, but we know that over 35 cities and counties in New Jersey have arrested those who purchase sex.

 To learn more about this intervention, access the information below.